moliver28/research-handbook/content/handbook/marketing/readmes/michael-friedrich.md

 Grown up in Linz, Austria, I wanted to understand how a computer works in school.
 A 486 PC turbo-boost button that was not enabled by default inspired me to study Hardware/Software Systems Engineering, leading to circuit design, hardware and software programming languages, and more adventures with NFC and multimediate streaming in 2005.
 A student's dorm network project in Vienna, Austria, allowed me to dive into spanning trees (and loops!) and routing, which I expanded on with DNS and monitoring at the University of Vienna, Computer Center.
 Maintaining an open-source monitoring project for 11 years required me to understand how the software is used in production.
 CVEs raised awareness about security scanning.
 I therefore engaged with global events and community meetups to learn and understand the roles in modern DevSecOps and cloud-native workflows.
 My passion for open-source communities also inspired me to move to Nuremberg, Germany, in 2012, where I live today in the countryside.
 In March 2020, I started my all-remote adventure at GitLab.

-Outside of work, you'll find me building LEGO models, exploring nature, and travelling.
+Outside of work, you'll find me building LEGO models, combining embedded hardware with home automation, exploring nature, and travelling.
 You can learn more on my personal website: https://dnsmichi.at/about/

 ### Biography and headshots